darrenks/nibbles/docs/index.md

 ### Resources

 The [tutorials](tutorial_basics.html) on this site are recommended for learning the language.
-Also check out the [Why](why.html) if you're more interested in the ideas behind the language.
+Also check out the [Why page](why.html) if you're interested in the ideas behind the language.

 ### Where to Golf?